Today I want to share yet another travel experience during my winter vacation in Kyushu.

 This dance depicts Izanagi and Izanami, the god and goddess who created Japan, as they make and drink sake.
 These two gods are known for their long and loving marriage.

-This dance is also known as “The creation of Japan” dance.
+This dance is also known as the dance of “The creation of Japan“.

-Watch part 1 of the video here and make sure to watch the other parts as well!
-I’ll put the parts into ONE video as soon as I have some time!
+Watch part 1 of the video here and make sure to watch the other parts as well.

-*Notes: Part 2: I really thought the guy is coming to me, I was so relieved when he picked the woman right behind me!
-That gave me the chance to take a video from SUPER CLOSE UP!!!!
+*Notes: Part 2: I really thought the guy is coming to me, I was so relieved when he picked the woman right behind me.
+That gave me the chance to take a video close-up.
+I heard that he will always pick the most beautiful lady in the room.
+Whoever is being hugged by him will be blessed.

-After the 1h performance was over we all went back to our hotels.
+After the 1 h performance was over we all went back to our hotels.
+A lot of hotels offer free shuttle buses.

 Can you see why Takachiho was one of the highlights of my winter vacation??